-- Remove OEM disc from hub. - Using some scotch brite, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat. - Essex does recommend trimming back the OE backing plate to maximize available airflow to the brake disc during track use.
+- Remove OEM disc from hub. - Using some scotch brite, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat. - Essex does recommend trimming the OE backing plate to maximize available airflow to the brake disc during track use.
+Its advisable to leave a small portion to shield the ball joints.
 DO NOT remove the plate portion sandwiched between the hub and upright as it will change the offset between the caliper and disc.

-Step 6 - Install Essex caliper bracket
+Step 6 - Install Caliper Bracket

-- Apply one small drop of red Loctite[TM] 271 (red) to the threads of the hex head bolts included with our system (#10.02.00011).
-Please be aware that excessive use of red loctite will make removal extremely difficult. - Using a 19mm socket and the supplied washers (#10.02.00010), attach the caliper bracket to upright in the orientation shown (Driver/Left side shown).
-The left and right caliper brackets are identical for this application and are mounted on the opposite side of the spindle from the factory.
+Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00011).
+Please be aware that excessive use of red loctite will make removal extremely difficult.

+Using a 19mm socket and the supplied washers (#10.02.00010), attach the caliper bracket to upright in the orientation shown (Driver/Left side shown).
+The left and right caliper brackets are identical for this application.
 Make sure that the bracket sits flat against the machined face of the spindle.
-Torque to 55 lb.-ft.
+Torque to 70 lb-ft (95Nm)